FabianBeiner/PHP-IMDB-Grabber/README.md

 ## Bugs?
 If you run into a problem, feel free to contact me.
 I will help you if my time allows it.
 However, support is not guaranteed.

-I will only answer bug report if you provide me a detailed output of the failing script – please enable debug through setting "const IMDB_DEBUG = true;" in imdb.class.php.
+I will only answer bug report if you provide me a detailed output of the failing script – please enable debug through setting "**const IMDB_DEBUG = true;**" in imdb.class.php.

+## Wishes?

+Add your wish to the project wiki or send me an email.

 ## Usage